US Tariffs and Dropshipping: The Complete Hub (2026)

 US Tariff Reform 2026: What Dropshippers Need to Know The comprehensive guide — Section 122, Section 301, HTS classification, worked cost examples at $10/$30/$50/$100, Annex II exemptions, USMCA, compliance checklist.
 Start here for the full picture.

-3 Weeks After SCOTUS: What Changed, What Didn't Post-SCOTUS status update — de minimis confirmed dead, IEEPA refund window, Section 122 vs IEEPA rate comparison (10% is lower than the old 145%), March 11 Section 301 probes, Trump-Xi delay.
-Updated March 12.
+3 Weeks After SCOTUS: What Changed, What Didn't (March 2026) Historical snapshot — de minimis confirmed dead, IEEPA refund window, Section 122 vs IEEPA rate comparison, March 11 Section 301 probes.
+For current Section 122 status, see the May 2026 ruling article above.

 Action Plans